-State Rep. Kathy Rapp, R-Warren, takes questions from reporters after a House Health Committee meeting on September 14th, 2021.
-(Capital-Star photo by Stephen Caruso)
+State Rep. Kathy Rapp, R-Warren, takes questions from reporters after a House Health Committee meeting on September 14th, 2021 (Capital-Star photo).

 A majority of state House lawmakers support passing a law regulating how many patients a single nurse can take care of in hospitals.
 But don’t expect it to come up for a vote any time soon.

 As of Tuesday, 105 lawmakers — 29 Republicans and 76 Democrats — have signed on as co-sponsors to the bill, currently sitting in the House Health Committee.

 Despite this broad bipartisan support, the committee’s chairperson, state Rep. Kathy Rapp, R-Warren, said at a hearing in her home district last week that the bill would not advance as long as it was before her panel.

 “I believe that would be very irresponsible for us to pass that legislation,” Rapp said according to her hometown newspaper, the Times Observer, of Warren, Pa., “and I believe that it [is] best left to the hospitals and the [staff] themselves to work out those agreements.”

 The bill, whose prime sponsors are Rapp’s fellow Republican Reps.
 Tom Mehaffie, R-Dauphin, and K.C.
 Tomlinson, R-Bucks, would forbid hospitals from allowing the ratio of nurses to fall below a set number.

 The exact ratio will differ depending on their respective responsibilities: From one nurse to each patient in labor, to one nurse for every five patients in a rehabilitation unit.